Managing video content

-CaaS vs DAM
+Content-as-a-Service vs DAM

 These challenges may not be solvable through a digital asset management (DAM) system — in fact, your DAM may well be your biggest problem.
 So let’s take a look at five ways in which CaaS is fundamentally different from a DAM:

 - CaaS is in the cloud — DAM started on premise and is legacy technology;

 - CaaS provides micro-services — it’s not a monolith;

 - It’s easy to use — no need to be a librarian or highly trained;

 - It’s low cost — you only pay for what you need;

 - It’s a service — not a product.
 Services are described in what they do.
 Products are described how they look.